Firmament-Autopilot/FMT-DOCS/docs/simulation/SIL.md

 You can use multiple shell processes to run a SIL FMT program in each console.
 For each SIL FMT instance, you need set a specific *MAV_SYS_ID*.
 For example, for instance 1, set MAV_SYS_ID to 1.
 For instance 2 set MAV_SYS_ID to 2, etc.

-You can use following command in FMT console to set MAV_SYS_ID and it's a reboot of  the SIL FMT is required to take effect.
+You can use following command in FMT console to set MAV_SYS_ID and a reboot of  the SIL FMT is required to take effect.

 ```shell
 msh />param set MAV_SYS_ID 2